Philosophy & Vision

 Following a quarter-life crisis, she discovered the connection between the worlds of journalism and psychology, observing the power of storytelling as a pathway to greater understanding and acceptance of self, others and the world at large.

-Tanya has been immersed in the word of personal development for the last 14yrs, and has been involved in various meditative and spiritual practices for the last 8yrs.
+Tanya has been immersed in the word of personal development for the last 14yrs, and has been involved in meditative and spiritual practices for the last 8yrs.
 She has lived in Sydney, Berlin, Melbourne and Bali.

 Services